Bastille (band): Other performances

 The band performed at the New Year's Eve Party 2015 at Hollywood, which was broadcast on Dick Clark's New Year's Rockin' Eve, whilst they headlined the 2019 New Year's Eve Party.
 The band performed as one of the summer concert lineup for The TODAY Show (2016).
 They performed their song "Fake It" on Jimmy Kimmel Live!
 (2016).
 The band have performed on Sunday Brunch to promote their album Doom Days (2019).
 The band performed on Good Morning America as part of the GMA Summer Concert Series in 2019, as well as in 2021.
 The band performed "Bad Decisions" on The Tonight Show Starring Jimmy Fallon.
 Their mashup of Joy Crookes' song "Anyone But Me" and Easy Life's song "Nightmares", was shown on Channel 4 as part of highlights from Barclaycard Share The Stage highlights (2020).
 The band performed as part of the charity event Love Not War for War Child, which was shown on 20 December 2021 on Sky Max.
 The band's MTV Unplugged performance from Porchester Hall was shown on MTV Music on 23 December 2021 and globally throughout late December.
 The band performed as the headline act at the final of the 2022 season of The Hundred, and it was shown live on BBC Two and Sky Sports.

 Award ceremonies

 The band performed "Pompeii" at the Brit Awards (2014) as part of a mashup with Ella Eyre and Rudimental with their song "Waiting All Night".
 They also performed the song at the iHeartRadio Music Awards (2014).
 They performed "Happier" at the MTV EMAs (2018) as part of a collaboration with Marshmello and Anne-Marie, who sang their song "Friends".

 Game of Thrones

-In 2017, all members of the band, and tour manager Dick Meredith, featured as extras in the final episode of season 7 of Game of Thrones.
-Simmons and Meredith made the cut, whereas Smith, Wood, and Farquarson were cut out.
+In 2017 Simmons and tour manager Dick Meredith, featured as extras in the final episode of season 7 of Game of Thrones.
+Smith and other members of the band participated in filming, but did not appear in the final episode.